AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/01-introduction.md

 These steps most often involve:

-1. One GUI session dedicated to the initialization or to the updating of input data (time-series, grid topology, fleet description, etc.)
+1. Initialize or update the input data (time-series, grid topology, fleet description, etc.)

-2. One GUI session dedicated to the definition of simulation contexts (definition of the "Monte-Carlo years" to simulate)
+2. Define the simulation contexts (definition of the "Monte-Carlo years" to simulate)

-3. One autonomous simulation session producing actual numeric scenarios following the directives defined in (2)
+3. Run a simulation to produce actual numeric scenarios, following the directives defined in (2)

-4. One autonomous optimization session aiming at solving all the optimization problems associated with each of the scenarios produced in (3)
+4. Run the optimization, to solve all the optimization problems associated with each of the scenarios produced in (3)

-5. One GUI session dedicated to the exploitation of the detailed results yielded by (4)
+5. Exploit the detailed results yielded by (4)

-The scope of this document is to give a detailed description of the software involved in steps (1) to (5) mostly based on a functional approach, leaving thereby aside a significant part of the mathematical content[^2] involved in several of these steps.
+The scope of this reference guide is to give a detailed description of the software involved in steps (1) to (5) mostly based on a functional approach, leaving thereby aside a significant part of the mathematical content[^2] involved in several of these steps.
 The following picture gives a functional view of all that is involved in steps (1) to (5).